KxSystems/docs/docs/wp/multi-thread/index.md

 All tests performed using kdb+ version 3.1 (2013.06.25)

-## :fontawesome-solid-user: Author
+## Author

-Edward Cormack is a financial engineer who has worked on developing financial data solutions for a range of clients.
+**Edward Cormack** is a financial engineer who has worked on developing financial data solutions for a range of clients.
 Edward is currently based at a top-tier investment bank in London, developing a kdb+ platform for global equity risk.